Copp31/Code-parts/README.md

         / search
 ```

-**Important**: The js file will be written following the EayTest.js model in the tests/dev folder.
+**Important**: The .js file will be written following the EayTest.js model in the tests/dev folder.

 ### Technologies <a name="technologies"></a>